Coachella Valley

-In addition to Palm Springs, the valley is home to the cities of Cathedral City, Indian Wells, Indio, La Quinta, Palm Desert, and Rancho Mirage.
+The Coachella Valley is home to the cities of Cathedral City, Coachella, Desert Hot Springs, Indian Wells, Indio, La Quinta, Palm Desert, Palm Springs, and Rancho Mirage.

 Summers in the valley are extremely hot and valley winters are mild.
 As such, the valley's population tends to fluctuate; from nearly 500,000 in April, to around 300,000 in July and August, to around 600,000 by January.
-It was estimated in 2013 that 3.5 million conventioneers and tourists visit the valley each year.
+It was stated in 2013 by the Riverside County HR Department that "Palm Springs and the Desert Communities" were being visited by 3.5 million conventioneers and tourists annually.

 The Coachella Valley connects with the Greater Los Angeles area to the west via the San Gorgonio Pass, a major transportation corridor, traversed by Interstate 10 and by the Union Pacific Railroad.
-The Coachella Valley is sometimes called the Desert Empire to differentiate it from the broader Inland Empire.
+The valley is considered part of the Low Desert and is included within the Desert Empire to differentiate it from the broader Inland Empire of Southern California.

 History

 The area had been surveyed by Edward Fitzgerald Beale in 1857, whose survey party used camels to cross the desert, primarily along the path of the historic Bradshaw Trail.
 It was not until the coming of the Southern Pacific Railroad and the discovery of abundant artesian wells later in the 19th century that the area began to expand.

 The coming in 1926 of U.S. Route 99 northward through Coachella and Indio and westward toward Los Angeles, more or less along the present route of Interstate 10, helped further open agriculture, commerce and tourism to the rest of the country.
 So too did the coming of State Highway 111 in the early 1930s, which cut a diagonal swath through the valley and connected all of its major settlements.
 Dr. June McCarroll, then a nurse with the Southern Pacific whose office fronted U.S. 99 in Indio, is credited with being the first person to delineate a divided highway by painting a stripe down the middle of the roadbed in response to frequent head-on collisions.
 The standard was refined and adopted worldwide.
 Doctor McCarroll is memorialized by a stretch of I-10 through Indio named in her honor.

-The Coachella Valley became popular among celebrities from Frank Sinatra to Dakota Fanning who came to enjoy vacations and winter homes in the desert resort community.
-It became a real estate destination in the 1980s and 1990s and has also become a tourist attraction.
+The Coachella Valley became popular among celebrities including Frank Sinatra and Dakota Fanning who came to enjoy vacations and winter homes in the desert resort community.
+It became a real estate destination in the 1980s and 1990s and has also become a tourist destination.